 During the Seder, this sweet, fruity dish holds a special, symbolic place, reminding us of the mortar the Jews used to bond the bricks of the pyramids while enslaved in Egypt.

 Wondering how to make Charoset?
 It’s one of those easy Passover recipes made with only 6 healthy ingredients.

 All you need to do to make this Charoset recipe is chop up some apples then toss them in the food processor along with the items below.

 Remember to pulse gently so the Charoset has some texture, it should be a little chunky like the photo, you don’t want it to turn into a paste!

-- In a food processor, combine apples, walnuts, cinnamon, orange juice, lemon juice and currants
+- In a food processor, combine apples, walnuts, cinnamon, juices, and currants

 - Pulse briefly until desired texture is achieved

 Free exclusive eBook, plus recipes and health tips, delivered to your inbox.